 New South Wales.

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Murray region was approximately 24,000 hectares, comprised almost completely of softwood plantations.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Murray region was 27,600 hectares, comprised almost completely of softwood plantations.
 The main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were approximately 1.3 million hectares of native forests in the Murray region, comprised mainly of Eucalypt mallee open (537,000 hectares), Eucalypt medium open (204,800 hectares), Eucalypt medium woodland (215,700 hectares), Eucalypt mallee woodland (150,600 hectares) and Casuarina (84,200 hectares) forest types.
-Approximately 774,100 hectares of the native forests are leasehold forest, 273,600 hectares are privately owned, 182,600 hectares are in nature conservation reserves and 51,700 hectares are multiple-use public forest available for timber production.
+In 2011, there were 1.3 million hectares of native forests in the Murray region, comprised mainly of Eucalypt mallee open (537,000 hectares), Eucalypt medium open (204,800 hectares), Eucalypt medium woodland (215,700 hectares), Eucalypt mallee woodland (150,600 hectares) and Casuarina (84,200 hectares) forest types.
+There were 774,100 hectares of native forests in leasehold forests, 273,600 hectares were privately owned, 182,600 hectares were in nature conservation reserves and 51,700 hectares were multiple-use public forest available for timber production.
 Major timber processing facilities are located at Albury and Barham.

 In 2015–16, the total plantation area in New South Wales was 394,400 hectares, comprised of 87,100 hectares of hardwood plantations, 307,100 hectares of softwood plantations and 100 hectares of other plantations.

 In 2015–16, the volume of native hardwood logs harvested in New South Wales was 876,000 cubic metres valued at $110 million.
 The volume of plantation hardwood logs harvested was 63,000 cubic metres valued at $5 million.
 The volume of softwood harvested was 4.7 million cubic metres valued at $344 million.
 These values and volumes include New South Wales and the Australian Capital Territory.